 We anticipate seeking third-party collaborators for the research, development and commercialization of certain of our product candidates.
 For example, we entered into a strategic collaboration with Moderna in January 2022 focused on the development of in vivo CAR-M therapeutics for up to twelve product candidates.
-In collaboration with Moderna, we have established a LNP/mRNA in vivo CAR-M platform for oncology targets, which enables an off-the-shelf approach wherein the patient's own myeloid cells are engineered directly within their body via the administration of a LNP encapsulating macrophage reprogramming mRNA CAR constructs, removing the requirement for ex vivo cell manufacturing entirely.
-The first five research targets have already been nominated under the Moderna collaboration and additional targets may be nominated in the future, up to a total of twelve targets.
-As part of the collaboration, we received a \$45.0 million up-front and nonrefundable cash payment from Moderna, in addition to future research funding, milestone payments and royalties.
-Concurrent with entering into the collaboration agreement, Moderna made an investment in our company in the form of a \$35.0 million convertible promissory note.
+In collaboration with Moderna, we have established a mRNA/LNP in vivo CAR-M platform for oncology targets, which enables an off-the-shelf approach wherein the patient's own myeloid cells are engineered directly within their body via the administration of a LNP encapsulating macrophage reprogramming mRNA CAR constructs, removing the requirement for ex vivo cell manufacturing entirely.